Vincenzo De Luca: Salerno City Council

 During the 1970s, De Luca became a member of the PCI, at the time led by Enrico Berlinguer.
 In 1975, after having been head of the party's provincial organization, he was appointed as provincial secretary, leading the federation for a decade.
 In those years, he was jokingly nicknamed O Professore (Neapolitan for "The Professor") because of his job as a philosophy teacher.
 Due to his impetuous and strong style, De Luca was also nicknamed "Pol Pot", just like the Khmer Rouge dictator.

 De Luca was elected to the Salerno City Council in 1990, holding the posts of both Commissioner of Public works and Deputy Mayor.
 In the spring of 1993, he was promoted to the office of mayor of Salerno due to the resignation of Vincenzo Giordano, who found himself involved in the Tangentopoli investigation.
 A month later, the resignation of the majority of councilors resulted in the dissolution of the municipal council.
 The subsequent elections marked a significant success of De Luca's Progressive List for Salerno, with 57.8% of votes in a second ballot against Giuseppe Acocella of the centre-right coalition.
 On 16 November 1997, De Luca was re-elected mayor in the first round with 71.3% of the vote.

 Member of the Chamber of Deputies

-Not being able to run for a third term as mayor, De Luca resigned in order to run for a parliamentary seat in the 2001 Italian general election.
+Not being able to run for a third consecutive term as mayor, De Luca resigned in order to run for a parliamentary seat in the 2001 Italian general election.
 On 31 May 2001, he was elected to the Chamber of Deputies with of 55.4% of the vote, the highest percentage obtained by a candidate of The Olive Tree coalition in Southern Italy.
 After the 2006 Italian general election, De Luca was re-elected at the Chamber of Deputies and was appointed as a member of the Agriculture Commission.